 - Private initiatives are not rewarded.

 Since the leadership is rewarded and arranged by enthusiasm where employees get paid to fulfill the given tasks or to fulfill the objectives, the employees are encouraged to perform well or to produce better.
 Many companies and organizations use this technique to increase productivity.

 A fair organizational structure facilitates the company and its employees in many ways.

 First, it ensures that the personal roles are defined, and enables the employee to know what their expectations are.

 Second, it facilitates achieving organizational objectives through the coordination of all activities.

-Third, it reduces the conflicts among employees because each person knows the responsibility for his work.
+Third, it reduces conflicts among employees because each person knows the responsibility for his work.

 Goal makes achievable

 The leadership style, goals, and goals of the transaction are often short-term, which makes it easy to meet and less intimidating.
 And because the goal is easily achievable, the workers are sent to work.
-Examples of a transactional leaders like Bill Gate’s transactional leadership qualities has praiseworthy characteristics, popularity & style in its definition.
+Examples of transactional leaders like Bill Gates’s transactional leadership qualities have praiseworthy characteristics, popularity & style in their definition.

 Allow employees to control the prize